Faux16/crml/wiki/Guides/OSCAL.md

 For quantitative risk modeling, the *human-readable control description text* is usually not the critical input anyway.
 What matters most for modeling workflows is:

 - stable control identifiers,
+- a stable framework/catalog identifier, and
-- and the **relationships and mappings** (control-to-control, control-to-objective, control-to-threat/technique, coverage/overlap, inheritance).
+- the **relationships and mappings** (control-to-control, control-to-objective, control-to-threat/technique, coverage/overlap, inheritance).

+### Practical limitation: OSCAL has no stable catalog identifier

+OSCAL Catalog documents do not provide a single, standardized, globally stable identifier for “this is *the* catalog for framework X” that all tools can rely on.

+In practice, implementers often fall back to unstable signals such as:

+- the local file name,
+- an access URL that can change over time,
+- the metadata title string (human-facing), or
+- publisher-specific UUIDs that are not standardized across catalogs or distributions.

+For cross-framework work (e.g., CIS → internal org controls, or NIST → ISO mappings), a **stable global catalog identifier** is required.
+Without it, different tools can generate identical-looking control ids while referring to different catalog variants.

 ### Normative identifier rules